kernoeb/docker-docsify-pdf/README.md

 > To change `_sidebar.md` location (for example with multi-language support) :
 > Add `-v $(pwd)/docs/de/_sidebar.md:/home/node/docs/_sidebar.md:ro` to the command

+> The PDF cover is optional (just don't add the mapping).
 > You can also customize the PDF css by adding a volume mapped to the `resources` directory.